Elephants killed for their ivory

-Elephants are being killed again, ivory is on the move, and many elephant populations are in free-fall decline once more.
-Estimates are that as many as 38,000 elephants were poached in 2006 alone (Scientific American, July 2009 (2.59 MB), a number representing 8% of Africa' remaining elephants killed in one year.
+Elephants are being slaughtered, ivory is on the move, and many elephant populations are in free-fall decline once more.
+In 2009 it was estimated that as many as 38,000 elephants were poached in 2006 alone (Scientific American, July 2009 (2.59 MB), a number representing approximately 8% of Africa' remaining elephants killed in one year.
 This figure far exeeds the elephants annual reproductive rate and even exceeds the poaching rate that existed in the late 1980s, before the 1989 ban took effect.
-Some scientists believe that if the poaching and trade are not brought under control most populations of elephants could face extinction by 2025.

 Historically trade and capture responsible for elephant's demise